The Vermont Statutes Online

 (7) the poultry are slaughtered and otherwise processed and handled according to the sanitary performance standards of 9 C.F.R. §§ 416.1-416.17.

 (e) Required label.
-All poultry sold from the farm, at a farmers’ market, or to a food restaurant pursuant to the exemption in subsection (b), (c), or (d) of this section shall be labeled with the following information:
+All raw poultry products sold from the farm, at a farmers’ market, or to a food restaurant pursuant to the exemption in subsection (b), (c), or (d) of this section shall be labeled with the following information:

 (1) Name of farm and name of producer.